 - Align environmental management approaches and implement training and education activities.

-Community members are active partners in the stewardship of Issaquah's environment - (ES2)
+Community members are active partners in the stewardship of Issaquah's environment and in Issaquah's response to climate change - (ES2)

 - Enhance environmental programs and partnerships to strengthen community knowledge and support widespread adoption of environmental stewardship activities by the community.